 Tool #2: By Keeping To My Book Writing Plan

-As I mentioned (before I started writing my first book), it’s good to have a book writing plan as this also helps keep you on track.
+As I mentioned (before I started writing my first book), it’s good to have a plan, as this also helps keep you on track.

 This plan is actually important and I am making sure I stick to it like glue.
 Failing to stick to your plan will cause you to do other things that are unrelated to writing your first book and extend how long your novel takes.